 In summary, coastal and marine sciences, including the emphasis on applied research and development at GCRL, are the foundation for a signature program of The University of Southern Mississippi.
-Through the School of Ocean Science and Engineering, the research and academic units housed at GCRL, together with the Division of Marine Science at Stennis and the new Marine Research Center at the Port of Gulfport, are the major contributors to the University's recognition as the premier marine sciences program in the Gulf of Mexico.
-Strategic planning to support the positive growth trajectory of GCRL, the School and the University continues at the GCRL academic, research and administrative levels to maximize investments by the State and increase extramural funding levels in support of research and education.
+Through the University's Coastal Operation realignment and the School of Ocean Science and Engineering, the research and academic units housed at GCRL, together with the Division of Marine Science at Stennis and the new Marine Research Center at the Port of Gulfport, are the major contributors to the University's recognition as the premier marine sciences program in the Gulf of Mexico.
+Strategic planning to support the positive growth trajectory of GCRL and the University continues at the GCRL academic, research and administrative levels to maximize investments by the State and increase extramural funding levels in support of research and education.